s22-tech/api-action-locate-shorturl/README.md

 # api-action-locate-shorturl
 ### Checks if shorturl exists

 This yourls plugin creates an api that can be used to check if a shorturl (keyword) already exists in the db.
-It returns the results of its findings in either JSON or XML format that can be used in another script, or however you want to use it.
+It returns the results of its findings in either JSON or XML format to be used in another script, or however you want to use it.

 ###### Example usage:
 `https://example.com/yourls-api.php?username=admin&password=xxxx&action=locate_shorturl&keyword=abc101&format=json`

 ###### Installation

 Install this plugin in the `yourls-install/user/plugins/` path.
 Then activate it in the Manage Plugins admin section.

 ###### Addendum